-In this virtual workshop, learn how to de-escalate difficult situations and move challenging public issues from conflicts to solutions.
-Then, stay with us to share experiences and ideas with statewide leaders.
+In this virtual workshop, learn how to de-escalate difficult situations, strengthen leadership approaches, and move challenging public issues from conflicts to solutions.
+Then, stay with us for a virtual lunch discussion to share experiences and ideas with statewide leaders.

 Date: April 21, 2021

 (Livestream from 9:30-11:30 a.m.; Q&A and discussion from 11:45 a.m.-1 p.m.)

 Dave Bartholomay, Program Coordinator, Minnesota Department of Administration, Office of Collaboration and Dispute Resolution

 Rachel Logan, Equity and Inclusion Consultant, Sourcewell Service Cooperative, Staples